Lucasmouchague/site_statique_Lucas_Mouchague/README.md

 remote: Total 3 (delta 0), reused 0 (delta 0), pack-reused 0
 Dépaquetage des objets: 100% (3/3), fait.
 ```
-so now you can use the program to generate your html file
+so now you can use the program to generate your html file.
 ```
 $python3 site-statique.py --input_file path_of_your_input_file/your_file.md --output_file path_of_your_repository/your_file.html --title your_title

 Conversion successful!
 ```
-After commit and push it
+After commit and push it.

 ```
 git add --all